 The DAI-IRSA Program team are able to access detailed results of the information risk assessments.
 Comments and descriptions recorded in your responses will be used to inform our efforts at improving the DAI-IRSA program and the Information Security program as a whole.

 An independent evaluation of the results is not provided to units.
 The DAI-IRSA Team will review content as a way to evaluate whether the resources we provide need to be clarified or improved, and to provide advice to units, where requested.
 This is a self-assessment, intended to help you understand and actively manage your data governance and information risk responsibilities.
 Recording current and accurate data will help you get the most out of the assessment process and guidance is provided to help you gauge where you are in developing your information risk management program.

-Guidance for each question is available on the Information Risk Categories page of the IRSA website.
+Guidance for each question is available on the IRSA Questions & Guidance page of this website.
 The guidance will:

 - prompt you to think about the processes you employ to manage information risk across a broad range of activities at the University